MinaProtocol/mina/README-dev.md

 ## Overriding Genesis Constants

-Coda genesis constants consists of constants for the consensus algorithm, sizes for various data structures like transaction pool, scan state, ledger etc.
+Mina genesis constants consists of constants for the consensus algorithm, sizes for various data structures like transaction pool, scan state, ledger etc.
 All the constants can be set at compile-time.
 A subset of the compile-time constants can be overriden when generating the genesis state using `runtime_genesis_ledger.exe`, and a subset of those can again be overridden at runtime by passing the new values to the daemon.

 The constants at compile-time are set for different configurations using optional compilation.
 This is how integration tests/builds with multiple configurations are run.